(Level 3 Apprenticeship)

 The assessment of the Apprenticeship is by an End Point Assessment (EPA) that comprises:

-In order to successfully complete the Synoptic exam, apprentices need to have a thorough understanding of the underpinning knowledge and this will normally be achieved by completion of the full Level 3 Advanced Diploma in Accounting.
-This includes the following units.
+In order to successfully complete the Synoptic Exam, apprentices need to have a thorough understanding of the underpinning knowledge and this will normally be achieved by completion of the full Level 3 Diploma in Accounting.
+This includes the following units which relate to the new Q2022 syllabus.

 If the apprentice works less than 30 hours a week, the duration of the apprenticeship will need to be increased pro-rata.